Singing, instruments, music, performance, dance and movement is done daily!

-For instruments and music (aside from piano): A wide variety of play instruments is provided in both the self-directed and structured lesson times: drums, xylophone, ukulele, maracas, and more.
-Here are a few of the ways we learn:
+A wide variety of child-sized instruments is provided for both the self-directed and structured learning: piano, drums, xylophone, ukulele, maracas, bells, and more.

 Dance and movement often overlap with all of the above categories.
-For example, in one of the weeks of September, we are learning about our bodies and learn the song Hands Hands Fingers Toes as we move in coordinated actions along with the lyrics.
+For example, in one of the weeks of September, we are learning about our bodies and learn the song Hands, Shoulders, Knees, and Toes as we move in coordinated actions along with the lyrics.
 In March, which is World Cultures month, we learn a variety of cultural dance steps and traditional music.
-A student may choose to include one of those cultural dances to expand into a performance for their part of the class talent show in June.
-Other times include each student choosing music for us all to play freeze dance to or practicing moves by playing Simon Says.
+Other times include each student choosing music for us all to play freeze dance.